 Faculty of Health Sciences Professional Midwifery Advocate Continuing Professional Development Individual module Level of study Please select a level How to apply What you'll study Advocating and educating for quality improvement (A-EQUIP) is the new model and framework of midwifery supervision.
 The Professional Midwifery Advocate is a fundamental leadership and advocacy role designed to deploy the A-EQUIP model.
 The role supports staff through a continuous improvement process that aims to build personal and professional resilience, enhance quality of care and support professional revalidation.
 This exciting new module is aimed at midwives wishing to acquire knowledge and skills to become a Professional Midwifery Advocate and the programme is based on developing the attendee’s skills and expertise in the four areas of: clinical leadership; restorative clinical supervision, normative function and personal action for quality improvement.
 Teaching strategies will encompass face to face sessions, individual and group restorative supervision, online resources and leadership activities.
 Assessment of this course is at level 7, and students will be awarded 20 credits upon successful completion.
+Starts in: Duration: July 1 day a week for 10 weeks.
 Get in touch Module Leader Lisa Lachanudis +44 (0)1482 463103 Admissions Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
 Find out more Developed with our NHS partners, our programmes are constantly updated to reflect the very latest in health care thinking.
 Clinical placements give our students the skills, experience and support to become confident and compassionate health practitioners.
 Expert staff work with NHS clinicians to deliver programmes from ‘bite-size’ taster sessions to PhDs in some of the UK’s finest facilities.
 Entry requirements There are no formal entry requirements for this module.
-Related courses MSc Midwifery (top-up) Perinatal Mental Health Midwives Understanding Mentorship Fees and funding Home/EU and International: £800Funding may be available through your employer.
+Related courses MSc Midwifery (top-up) Perinatal Mental Health The Neonate: Newborn and Infant Physical Examination Midwives Understanding Mentorship Fees and funding Home/EU and International: £800Funding may be available through your employer.
 If you’re self-funding, you may be eligible for a Professional and Career Development Loan from the government.